AkiraOS Documentation

 - Discussions: GitHub Discussions

-AkiraOS is licensed under the Apache License 2.0.
+AkiraOS is licensed under the GNU General Public License v3.0.

 - Zephyr Project: docs.zephyrproject.org